IoanHadarean/CookBook-project/Readme.md

 to login if he/she has an account or to register if he/she does not have an account.
 * The user is redirected back to the recipe he was viewing after registering/logging in to the website.
 * The user can view all the details of the recipe and he can also click on the add recipe button to add her/his own recipes.
 * A logged in user can like and dislike a recipe the following way: when she/he clicks on the like button, the number of likes goes up by 1, when he/she clicks on the disliked button the number of dislikes goes down by 1.
 Note: the page does not refresh on like/dislike due to AJAX.
 * When a logged in user tries to click on the rate button, a modal pops up that allows the user to fill the number of stars according to his/her rating.
 Upon clicking on save and continue, the rating is saved and the average rating for that recipe is updated.
 * When a logged in user tries to rate a recipe, the initial rate text is set to `Rate Recipe`, but if the user tries to update his previous rating, the rate text changes to `Edit Rating`.
 Note: this happens for every recipe a logged in user tries to rate.
 8. [User Recipe Page](/templates/get_user_recipe.html)
+* The user can view all the details of his/her recipe and he can also click on the add recipe button to add another recipe.
+* If the user clicks on the edit recipe button she/he will be redirected to the edit page for her/his specific recipe.
+* Whenever a user clicks on the delete button, a modal pops up asking the user for confirmation(if the user clicks delete the recipe is deleted from the database and his/her profile, if the user clicks cancel the delete modal closes).
 9. [Add Recipe Page](/templates/add_recipe.html)
+* It has a form that allows a user to fill the recipe name, add ingredients and instructions, as well as choose the cuisine, course for the recipe that they are trying to add.
+* The user can add instructions and ingredients by clicking on the add icons and can delete ingredients and instructions by clicking on the clear icons.
+* The user has the ingredient and instruction fields preserved through sessionStorage.
+(Note: this feature needs to be modified by allowing the user to save his progress, so the form values are saved as well).
+* Whenever a user clicks on the reset progress button, a modal pops up asking for confirmation(if the user clicks on the reset progress button, the form is cleared, if the user clicks on the continue button, she/he can proceed to add her/his recipe).
+* A recipe needs to have at least one instruction and at least one ingredient, so when a user clicks on the first ingredient or the first instruction an alert is shown at the top of the page.
+* It's constructed following a defensive design, each of the fields in the add recipe form will produce an error if the required checks are not met(the recipe name needs to have at least 6 characters, an ingredient must have at least 3 characters, an instruction must have at least 4 characters, all the form fields are required).
+* When the user clicks on the add recipe button, the recipe is added in the user recipes collection and the user is redirected to his/her profile, where he/she can see the recipe.
 10. [Edit Recipe Page](/templates/edit_recipe.html)
+* It's constructed following a defensive design, each of the fields in the edit recipe form will produce an error if the required checks are not met(the recipe name needs to have at least 6 characters, an ingredient must have at least 3 characters, an instruction must have at least 4 characters, all the form fields are required).
+* A recipe needs to have at least one instruction and at least one ingredient, so when a user clicks on the first ingredient or the first instruction an alert is shown at the top of the page.
+* When a user clicks on the cancel button, he/she is redirected to the view for that recipe (The redirect could have been to the previous page, but this allows the user to find out that his/her modifications were recorded to the database).
+* The user has the ingredient and instruction fields preserved through sessionStorage.
+(Note: for the edit recipe form, the inputs are not preserved when he/she leaves the edit page.
+An extra feature could be added so each user could save his/her edit progress).
 11. [Error 404 Page](/templates/error404.html)
 * Comprises a custom page not found error.
 12. [Error 405 Page](/templates/error405.html)